pyplot tutorial

 the function

-returns the current axes (amatplotlib.axes.Axes
+gca()returns the current axes (amatplotlib.axes.Axesinstance) -

 and

-instance)import numpy as np import matplotlib.pyplot as plt def f(t): return np.exp(-t) * np.cos(2 * np.pi * t) t1 = np.arange(0.0, 5.0, 0.1) t1 = np.arange(0.0, 5.0, 0.02) plt.figure(1) plt.subplot(211) plt.plot(t1, f(t1), 'bo', t2, f(t2), 'k') plt.subplot(212) plt.plot(t2, np.cos(2 * np.pi * t2), 'r--') plt.show()
+gcf()returns the current figure (matplotlib.figure.Figureinstance)import numpy as np import matplotlib.pyplot as plt def f(t): return np.exp(-t) * np.cos(2 * np.pi * t) t1 = np.arange(0.0, 5.0, 0.1) t1 = np.arange(0.0, 5.0, 0.02) plt.figure(1) plt.subplot(211) plt.plot(t1, f(t1), 'bo', t2, f(t2), 'k') plt.subplot(212) plt.plot(t2, np.cos(2 * np.pi * t2), 'r--') plt.show()

 -